Classic vs Conversational Forms – Uplup Form Guide

 - Keyboard navigation – Press Enter to advance to the next question

-- Larger typography – Questions displayed prominently
+- Larger typography – Each question is displayed prominently

 - Smooth transitions – Animated transitions between questions